sysgears/grain/docs/latest.markdown

 ###Description
-Grain is a static website building framework for Groovy that makes demanding static website implementation an intuitive and enjoyable task to do.
+Grain is a static website building framework for Groovy that makes demanding static website implementation an intuitive and enjoyable.
 The framework provides a complete development mode with reload of changed resources on the fly and website generation mode.

 ###Requirements

-To run Grain framework you need [JDK 6 or later](http://www.oracle.com/technetwork/java/javase/downloads/index.html) set up.
+To run Grain framework you need [JDK 6 or later](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Download and install the appropriate JDK for your operating system.

 ###Installation

-As Grain is provided as a JAR dependency, it is shipped along with any Grain theme, no additional installation procedures required.
-You may start from downloading a template theme from [here](#) and start building your website.
+No installation required.
+Grain is loaded as a JAR dependency by a Grain theme.

-Also, if you are new to Grain, we recommend to check out the first officially supported Grain Octopress theme [here](#).
-It would give you good overview on how to efficiently use Grain features.
+If you are new to Grain, we recommend to start with Grain [Octopress](http://sysgears.com/grain/themes/octopress/) theme, it would give you a good overview on how to efficiently use Grain features.
+To build website from scratch, download Grain theme [template](http://sysgears.com/grain/themes/template/).

 ##Getting Started

 ###Create website

-In order to start creating your website, download template theme [here](#) and unpack it to the location of your choice.
+In order to start creating your website, download the theme [template](http://sysgears.com/grain/themes/template/) and unpack it to the location of your choice.

 ###Preview website
 Navigate to the location of your newly created website `cd /path/to/your_site` and run the command